-The 2017 Australian Urban Design Awards will be presented to winning entrants on 25 October in Brisbane.
-The shortlist, announced in August, can be seen here.
+The 2018 Australian Urban Design Awards will be presented to winning entrants on 25 October in Sydney.

 The program recognizes contemporary Australian urban design projects of the highest quality and aims to encourage cities, towns and communities across the country to strive for best practice in all projects.
 Entries are open to both built projects and design concepts and plans.